 Hello, welcome to my personal blog Intersections.

-Currently I am a Producer and Correspondent for VICE News.
-Previously, I served as Mexico bureau chief for VICE News (June 2014-September 2015), covering breaking stories for Mexico and Latin America.
-Before that, I served a year as editor of VICE Mexico, overseeing its monthly print magazine and the VICE.com site that covers much of Latin America (2013-2014).
-I also wrote a food column in Spanish called "Mal del Puerco."
+Most recently I served as a Producer and Correspondent for VICE News Tonight on HBO (2015-2016).
+Previously, I was Mexico Bureau Chief and Correspondent for VICE News (2014-2015), covering Mexico and Latin America on a daily print and video cycle, and managing a corps of freelance correspondents across half a dozen countries.
+Before that, I served a year as Editor of VICE Mexico, overseeing its monthly print magazine and the VICE.com site for Mexico, which at the time covered all of Latin America (2013-2014).

-Previously, I worked in the Mexico City bureau of the Los Angeles Times (2010-2013), where I covered breaking news and wrote news and features for the L.A.
+Previously, I worked as a reporter in the Mexico City bureau of the Los Angeles Times (2010-2013), where I covered breaking news and wrote news and features for the L.A.
 Times print edition in news and arts.
+There, I covered the 2012 presidential election and the "end of the Mayan calendar" in Mexico.

-Before moving to Mexico City, I lived and worked in Los Angeles, where I started my professional career as a metro reporter at the Los Angeles Times (2002-2006).
-After four years of covering just about everything under the sun in L.A., I switched over to the LA Weekly (2006-2007), where I covered the first days of the 2006 immigrant rights marches, the battle over bacon-wrapped hot dogs on the streets of L.A., and the 2006 presidential election in Mexico.
+I started my professional career in Los Angeles, as a metro reporter at the Los Angeles Times (2002-2006).
+After four years of covering just about everything under the sun in L.A., and landing frequently on A-1, I switched over to the LA Weekly (2006-2007), where I covered the first days of the 2006 immigrant rights marches, the battle over bacon-wrapped hot dogs on the streets of L.A., and the 2006 presidential election in Mexico.

 I also host for Round Earth Media, a non-profit journalism project that produces radio specials for airing on hundreds of public radio stations across the United States.